 When a waterbody in one of these geographic areas does not appear to fit these general ecoregional patterns, permittees and others are advised to contact the department early in the process of establishing their monitoring sites and before collecting causal and response variable data.
 Permittees and others are advised to consider any current guidance developed by the department.
-A Use Attainability Analysis (ARM 17.30.602(39)) may be in order.
+A Use Attainability Analysis (ARM 17.30.602(39)) may be in order; these use classification changes must be approved by the department and submitted to EPA for review and approval under one or more of the six factors at 40 CFR 131(10)(g).